anthonycanino1/chappie/README.md

 # chappie

-An implementation of the **Chaperone** pattern design for monitoring thread activity during program run time.
+An implementation of a **Chaperone** monitor for multi-threaded Java systems.

 ## Chaperone

-The **Chaperone** Pattern:
+The **Chaperone**:
 ```
-Provide an agent that is given permission to access an entity for a span of time.
+Provide an agent that is given privileged access to an entity.
 ```

-The Chaperone pattern here is implemented to monitoring the number of threads in the "RUNNABLE" state during executing of a Java program.
+The Chaperone monitor is implemented to characterize threads state during executing of a Java program.

 There are two provided implementations:

-1) AsynchronousChaperone - A single thread runs in the background and is active as long as at least one request has been made to it.
-When no one is any longer requesting to be chaperoned, it does not log threads.
+1) GlobalChaperone - A single thread that collects all desired data.

-2) PoolingChaperone - A single thread acts as a pool and assigns threads to monitor thread activity until the requesting entity dismisses them.
+2) PeepholeChaperone - A single thread that collects data as long as at least one request has been made to it.
+When no one is any longer requesting to be chaperoned, it does not measure anything.

-Both of these implementations store a set of Tuples containing a time stamp and a set of threads that were active during that time stamp that is stored to "chappie.log" at the end of execution.
+These implementations archive time indexed tuples for: the sets of active and inactive threads; the power readings of each thread; and the core a thread is operating on.

-To use the classes implemented here, a singleton instance of the Chaperone is the best approach currently.
+To use the classes implemented here, a single instance of the Chaperone is the best approach.
 However, a Chaperone could be implemented as a field of a class.
 For simplicity, the following is a sufficient example:

 ```
 public class Utilities {